apache/creadur-rat/src/site/markdown/architecture.md

 # Configuration

 The `ReportConfiguration` contains all the options for the Reporter class.
 User interfaces create a `ReportConfiguration` and pass it to the `Reporter` instance for execution.
-The configuraiton specifies the configuraiton for:
+The configuration specifies the configuration for:

 * License Families -- An identifier for families of licenses that share the same constraints.
 The default list is defined in the `o.a.r.default.xml` file in the families section.
 * Licenses -- the definition of a license that defines the matchers that comprise the test for the license.
 The default licenses are defined in the  `o.a.r.default.xml` file in the licenses section.
 * Approved License Families -- A list of license families that are approved.
 Licenses of families not in this are unapproved.
-The defualt approved license families are defined in the  `o.a.r.default.xml` file in the approved section.
+The default approved license families are defined in the  `o.a.r.default.xml` file in the approved section.

 ## License Families

 A license family comprises an ID and a name.
 New families may be added to the `o.a.r.default.xml` file or programattically from the UI.
 License family IDs must be unique.
 Later ID definitions override earlier definitions.

 ## License

 A license definition comprises a family (identified by its ID), and a matcher.
 Licenses adopt the ID of their family which may be overridden with an id attribute.
 Licenses also adopt the name of their family unless it is overridden by a name attribute.

 ## Approved Licenses

 The approved licenses are enumerated in a list.
 Licenses are selected by family and the family ID is specified in the list.

 ## Matchers